Do you stay or do you go? What to do when there's a fire in your high-rise building

 "One hour fire separations in the walls and two hours between floors," he said.

-Meanwhile, in that time fire crews are working to put out the fiames and get everyone out.
+Meanwhile, in that time fire crews are working to put out the flames and get everyone out.

 Vertical response time